dsoto/ENSP_330/project/first-draft-rubric.md

 today.
 The project grading will hold these solutions to the standards that we would apply in professional or academic settings.
 They must be well-researched, rigorous, and clearly communicated.
 They should also demonstrate the use of skills learned in this class.
+These scores will be scaled up since the draft and final are worth 20 and 30 points.

-# 10
+# Excellent (10/10)
 - Displays all of the following qualities
 - Very organized presentation of argument and evidence
 - Exceeds the upper-division level of effort